Donald Trump's Longtime Attorney Michael Cohen Reaches Plea Deal With Feds

 Cohen, evidently mindful about the need someday to substantiate what he says he's done for Trump, recorded some conversations with the then-candidate in which they talk about the arrangements.

 After Trump's victory and his inauguration, Cohen did not come into the new administration with other insiders or family members.
-Instead Cohen stayed at arm's length officially but promised a number of big clients that he could broker access to Trump and advocate on their behalf.
+Instead, Cohen stayed at arm's length officially but promised a number of big clients that he could broker access to Trump and advocate on their behalf.

-Cohen made millions of dollars' from these arrangements but when they were revealed after the FBI raids on his home and office, the companies involved — which included AT&T and pharma giant Novartis — were chastened.
+Cohen made millions of dollars from these arrangements but when they were revealed after the FBI raids on his home and office, the companies involved — which included AT&T and pharma giant Novartis — were chastened.

-Since the raids, which yielded a huge trove of documents, it has become clear that Cohen was facing the prospect of serious criminal liability in his federal case.
+Since the raids, which yielded a huge trove of documents and other materials, it has become clear that Cohen was facing the prospect of serious criminal liability in his federal case.

-But there were no solid details on Tuesday as to precisely what he intends to admit in his plea and what the government may have extracted in exchange from whatever leniency it could offer
+But there were no solid details on Tuesday as to precisely what he intends to admit in his plea and what the government may have extracted in exchange from whatever leniency it may offer.